bos/stanford-cs240h/notes/l1/basics1.md

     x = 6                      -- error, cannot re-bind x
     ~~~

-    * *order-independent* - bindings can be evaluated as needed, in
+    * *order-independent* - order of bindings in source code does not
-       any order
+       matter
-    * *lazy* - definitions of unused symbols are not evaluated
+    * *lazy* - definitions of symbols are evaluated only when needed

     ~~~ {.haskell}
     safeDiv x y =